gitpro2005/ClashNinja-Calculate-total-upgrade-time-per-building/README.md

 Currently, it is a run-once script, which means you have to run it after the page is loaded.
 It just applies changes immediately as you run it.
 It doesn't work on background, and doesn't use EventListeners.
 It won't work on Tampermonkey, for example, as it won't do anything.
-In the future, the script will work as a User Script.
+In the future, the script will work as a User Script, and possibly as an extension.
 For this, it would have to automatically detect tables and apply changes to it.

 ## TO-DO: